Online Program Overview

 Work-related injury and illness significantly impact both employee productivity and employers’ bottom line.
 Beyond these direct costs, public perception of an organization can be adversely affected by health, safety, and environmental issues.
 Comprehensive Industrial Hygiene: The Application of Basic Principles will help you address these challenges.
 This online program focuses on how to anticipate, evaluate, prevent, and control a wide range of hazards in the workplace.
-The skills and strategies taught in this course will help you protect employees from workplace health hazards, improve employee safety, and increase productivity.
+The skills and strategies taught in this industrial hygiene program will help you protect employees from workplace health hazards, improve employee safety, and increase productivity.

 This online program is designed both for professionals with direct responsibility for industrial hygiene and for those managing the health and safety function.
 As a participant, you will learn the concepts critical to creating a safe work environment and hone your technical expertise in protecting employees from workplace health hazards.

-Industrial hygiene concepts covered in this course include:
+Concepts covered in this Industrial hygiene course include:

 - Exposure assessment